priya-bhogavalli/Data-Engineering-Material/01-Programming-Languages/Python/PYTHON_KEY_CONCEPTS.md

 ## 1. Data Structures
 **What they are**: Built-in types for organizing and storing data efficiently.

+**Why important**: Data structures are fundamental to data engineering as they determine how efficiently you can store, access, and manipulate data.
+Choosing the right data structure can dramatically impact performance, especially when processing large datasets.

+**When to use**:
+- Lists for ordered data that needs modification
+- Dictionaries for key-value lookups and configuration
+- Sets for deduplication and membership testing
+- Tuples for immutable structured data

 **Lists - Ordered, Mutable Collections**:
 ```python
 # Creating and manipulating lists